 It’s not quiet or empty, but that’s kind of the point.
 You go here for the vibe, not for a peaceful experience.

-Evening walks, quick outings, and casual plans.
+- Good for: Evening walks, quick outings, and casual plans

-Free
+- Entry: Free

-Best time to visit
+- Best time to visit: Evening or night

 If you decide to stay in the city instead, there are still many fun things to do in Gurgaon without planning a long drive.